 Workum and colleagues (Frontiers in AI, 2025):

 They lay out a clear seven step pathway for safe LLM use in healthcare: protect privacy, adapt models with domain knowledge, tune hyperparameters, engineer prompts, separate clinical decision support from non decision support uses, evaluate outputs systematically, and put real governance in place.
 Notice where prompt engineering sits.
 It is step four.
 The authors treat it as necessary but never pretend it is sufficient.
-They introduce the ACUTE checklist (Accuracy, Consistency, semantically Unaltered, Traceable, Ethical) as the real test.
-Most prompt only experiments never reach that level of scrutiny.

 Comparative analysis in BMC Medical Informatics and Decision Making: